You are at:

 Ratio between the number of working days lost due to illness in regard to the average workforce volume, multiplied by 100.

 Source: Management of Absenteeism from Work.
 FREMAP.
 2008 / Absenteeism from Work: causes, control and analysis.
 New ways to reduce it.
 Jesús Francisco Molinera Mateos.
 FC editorial.
 2006

 FREMAP provides its member companies reports on temporary disability which define the following rates:

 This is the percentage ratio between the days of sick leave in the period selected for work-related and non-work-related accidents and illnesses over the course of the employee's relationship with the company and the theoretical number of working days for FREMAP-member companies with both types of coverage.

-It is the percentage ratio between the days of sick leave within the period selected due to work-related injuries or diseases during the employee's work relationship on the theoretical days worked of the companies which have work-related injury or disease coverage with FREMAP.
+This is the percentual relationship between the days of sick leave in the period selected for professional contingency during the worker's employment relationship with the company and the theoretical working days of companies with professional contingency covers with FREMAP.

 It is the percentage ratio between the days of sick leave due to common contingencies within the period requested during the employee's work relationship at the company on the theoretical working days of the companies which have common contingency coverage with FREMAP.